FDS Validation and Result Comparison

 As discussed in “Comparing Tests: Industry Standards vs Real-world Data,” industry standards may not be updated for years after they are created.
 If a test engineer is interested in comparing a test standard to current data, they can do so with the FDS.

-As the FDS is reflective of real, measured data, an FDS-generated test profile can be used for an accurate comparison.
-By confirming the validity of an industry standard, the test engineer can be even more confident in the test results.
+As the FDS is reflective of real measured data, an FDS-correlated test profile can be used for accurate comparison.
+By confirming the validity of an industry standard, the test engineer can be more confident in their test results.

-A comparison of the standard FDS and field recorded FDS can help a test engineer determine if the full spectrum is valid/invalid or if there are isolated areas of under- or over-testing.
-For additional analysis, a PSD can be created from the field-recorded FDS using Henderson-Piersol’s potential damage spectrum.1 The test profile must have the same time frame as the standard FDS for a valid analysis.
-From there, the FDS-generated test profile and standard profile can be compared.
+A comparison of the standard FDS and field recorded FDS can help a test engineer determine if the full spectrum is valid/invalid or if there are isolated areas of under-testing or over-testing.
+For additional analysis, they can generate an FDS-correlated PSD profile using Henderson-Piersol’s potential damage spectrum.1 The test profile must have the same time frame as the standard FDS for a valid analysis.
+From there, the FDS-correlated test profile and standard profile can be compared.

 It is important to mention that the validity of the comparison is dependent upon the product under test and the end-use environment.